karenetheridge/Dist-Zilla-Plugin-Keywords/README.md

 One or more words to be added as keywords.
 Can be repeated more than once.
 Strings are broken up by whitespace and added as separate words.

+If no configuration is provided, the main module of your distribution is scanned for the _first_ `# KEYWORDS:` comment.

 # SUPPORT